ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

 a popup about the success of the installation.
 The linking software will display an error message.
 You may have to close and reopen it to use it again.

 That's it!
-The installation is not permanent: you need to reinstall Ndless after each reboot.
+The installation is reboot-proof, as long as you keep the file 'ndless_ressources.tns' in the directory 'ndless'.

 How do I install it on nspire_emu/Ncubate?
 ==========================================